 If you’re lucky, you might get your pick of Hash Wall returns in just your size.

 Or, even better, score Nike retail items that haven’t hit the Factory store floors yet.
-Any Nike, Converse or Hurley brand item can be returned at any Nike-owned store.
+Any Nike, Converse, or Hurley brand item can be returned at any Nike-owned store.
 (You can’t return Nike at Converse and Hurley stores, though.)
 Ask an employee if you can buy the returned item at a Nike Factory discount.

-If you find an imperfect pair of sneakers, ask an associate for a discount.
+If you find an imperfect pair of Nike sneakers, ask an associate for a discount.
 Often they’ll give them to you with a 20% discount.

-22. If you want a Nike shoe box with the lid, just ask.
+15. If you want a Nike shoe box with the lid, just ask.

-Clearance shoes are usually displayed in boxes with their lids sliced off, but ask an associate for an intact box if that’s important to you.
+Clearance Nike shoes are usually displayed in boxes with their lids sliced off, but ask an associate for an intact box if that’s important to you.

-24. Graphic tees are best buys for both kids and adults.
+17. Nike graphic tees are best buys for both kids and adults.

-Boys’ graphic tees are frequently priced at 3 for $25, or $8.33 apiece.
+Kids’ graphic tees are frequently priced at 3 for $25, or $8.33 apiece.
 Adult graphic tees are usually priced at 2 for $25, or $12.50 each.

 Adult women who wear a size 8.5 or smaller and adult men who buy size 7 shoes can totally fit their feet in kids’ shoes.